ISACA CRISC Exam Questions

-Which of the following is the MOST important consideration when sharing risk management updates with executive management?
+Which of the following is MOST useful input when developing risk scenarios?

 Answer(s): B